North Carolina Sommelier Star Paula de Pano Knows What She Stands For

 Sommelier Paula de Pano | Photo by Daniel Turbert

-When she opens her new wine shop, Acid + Rocks, Paula de Pano has a set of firm but friendly principles at the ready: Acid, not alcohol.
+When she opens her new wine shop, Rocks + Acid, Paula de Pano has a set of firm but friendly principles at the ready: Acid, not alcohol.
 Families, not factories.
 Drink, not get drunk.

 After 15 years in the beverage industry, de Pano—a stylish star in the wine world, with a degree from the Culinary Institute of America and a lengthy list of accolades under her belt—has come to know her values well.